opendatasoft/ods-documentation/source/configuring_domain/06_customizing_domain_url/custom_urls.rst

 1. Create a DNS record of the ``CNAME`` type for the desired name with the default name of one's Opendatasoft domain as a value.

 .. attention::
-    A trailing dot after after a DNS name means an absolute name, instead of a relative one.
+    A trailing dot after a DNS name means an absolute name, instead of a relative one.
 In DNS configuration, names are usually relative by default, so ``data.example.com`` would actually mean ``data.example.com.example.com.``, which is generally not wanted.

     The DNS record for the above example would look like this: ``data.example.com.
 IN CNAME example.opendatasoft.com.``